gablemathias/rock-paper-scissors/README.md

 # rock-paper-scissors

-Welcome to this amazing (but not so much) Rock-Paper-Scissors game made to run on the browser console (or similar).
+## Welcome to this amazing Rock-Paper-Scissors game.
+Initially the project was made to run on Console, but it was adjusted to run on browser 😄

 It's pretty damn simple and straightforward!
 I hope you enjoy.

+There's no dependencies or requisites.

+Feel free to any suggestions.

+Credits for the challenge: The Odin Project.